Skip to Content

 It is not necessary for the state to prove that the defendant had an intent to kill.

-Reclassification of Assault Offenses
+Reclassification of Assault Offenses for Enhanced Penalties

 Under Florida statutes section 784.07, if an assault is committed on a police officer, firefighter, or emergency medical care provider, the degree of offense is subject to being "reclassified".
 In the case of a simple assault, the offense is reclassified from a misdemeanor of the second degree to a misdemeanor of the first degree.
 This means that the potential maximum penalty is increased from up to sixty days in the county jail and/or six months of probation to a maximum of one year in the county jail or one year of probation (the total sentence cannot exceed one year).
-In the case of an aggravated assault, the offense is reclassified from a third degree felony, which is punishable by up to five years in prison, to a second degree degree felony, which is punishable by up to fifteen years in prison.
-Also, if the alleged victim is a law enforcement officer, the person is subject to a three year minimum mandatory sentence.
+In the case of an aggravated assault, the offense is reclassified from a third-degree felony, which is punishable by up to five years in prison, to a second-degree felony, which is punishable by up to fifteen years in prison.
+Also, if the alleged victim is a law enforcement officer, the person is subject to a three-year minimum mandatory sentence.
 This means that upon conviction, the court has no choice but to sentence the accused person to three years in state prison, even where the sentencing guideline score authorizes a non-state prison sanction.
 Minimum mandatories and sentencing guidelines are two separate matters.
 An experienced St. Petersburg criminal defense attorney can provide more information on issues related to sentencing, including guidelines, enhancements, and minimum mandatories.

 When the assault offense is reclassified under this section, adjudication of guilt or imposition of sentence cannot be suspended, deferred, or withheld, and the accused person is not eligible for statutory gain time under s.
 944.275 or any form of discretionary early release, other than pardon or executive clemency, or conditional medical release under s.
 947.149, prior to serving the minimum sentence.